Causal chain event graphs for remedial maintenance: Causal algebras for the remedial intervention

 \subsection{The stochastic manipulation}

-The engineers fix root causes to prevent the fault or failure caused by these root causes reoccurring.
-For example, if the field engineer observed that a broken seal caused the failure of the bushing system and so replaced the seal by a new one which remedied the system, then it is less likely that the next system failure is still caused by the broken seal.

-We can import this idea to the idle CEG system.
-Here we need to assume that the probability distribution over root causes are affected by the remedial intervention.
-Specifically, the probability distributions defined over some of the florets whose edges are labelled by root causes should be reassigned as a result of the remedial intervention.
-Therefore, a map should be properly defined to transform the probability distribution given a remedial intervention.
-We call the manipulation of the probability distributions over florets the \textbf{stochastic manipulation} on the CEG.
-Before giving the formal definition of the stochastic manipulation, we introduce some new terms and their notation.
+Engineers address root causes to prevent the fault or failure caused by these root causes reoccurring.
+So it is natural to assume that the distribution over root causes are affected by the remedial intervention.
+We then import this idea to the idle CEG.
+Denote the set of positions whose emanating edges are labelled by root causes as $W^{\Delta}$.
+A position $w\in W^{\Delta}$ if $e_{w,w'}\in E^{\Lambda}$.
+The intervention indicator vector defined for position $w$ is $\bm{I}_{w}=(I_{e_{w,w'}})_{w'\in ch(w)}$.
+Define the \textbf{intervened position} to be the position whose floret $\mathcal{F}(w)$ is assigned a new probability distribution under an intervention.
+Let $\bm{w}^*$ denote the set of intervened positions.
+Then under a remedial intervention, $\bm{w}^*\subseteq W^{\Delta}$.
+If $I_{e_{w,w'}}=1$ then this means the root cause represented on $e_{w,w'}$ is intervened and $w\in\bm{w}^*$.
+We next formalise the manipulation of the probability distributions over $\mathcal{F}(\bm{w}^*)$.